What is pertussis?

 Vaccination is the best protection against pertussis.
 Pertussis vaccine (DTaP) is the recommended vaccine for infants and preschool age children, and adolescents and adults should stay up to date with pertussis vaccine boosters (Tdap).

 Infants who get pertussis are at high risk of severe complications and death from pertussis, especially if they get pertussis before they are old enough to receive the vaccine.
 We can protect infants in several ways.
-First, parents, siblings,and other household contacts and caregivers should stay up to date with their pertussis booster vaccines.
-For pregnant women, the CDC recommends mom to receive Tdap during the early part of the third trimester of every pregnancy.
-This will protect the new infant from whooping cough during the first few months of age.
-The CDC provides guidance for the appropriate vaccines based on age and pregnancy status. pertussis-vacc-all.jpg (700×700) (cdc.gov)
+First, parents, siblings, and other household contacts and caregivers should stay up to date with their pertussis booster vaccines.
+For pregnant people, the CDC recommends they receive Tdap during the early part of the third trimester of every pregnancy.
+This will protect the new infant from whooping cough during the first few months of life.
+The CDC provides guidance for the appropriate vaccines based on age and pregnancy status.

 What symptoms should I watch for?

 Early symptoms of whooping cough include runny nose, low grade fever, and a mild cough.
-This may last 1–2 weeks and is when the infected person is most contagious.
-Over time the infected person will begin to have coughing fits.
-In older, high school age children, this cough may lead to shortness of breath followed by a “whoop” sound when taking a deep breath in.
+This may last 1- 2 weeks and is when the infected person is most contagious.
+Over time the infected person will begin to have fits of cough, leading to shortness of breath.
+This can be followed by a “whoop” sound when taking a deep breath, especially in older children and adults.
+The coughing fits can cause choking, vomiting, and tiredness.
 Struggling to breathe and cracked ribs may also occur.
-The illness may last up to 2–3 months.
+The illness may last up to 2-3 months.
 During the recovery phase, the coughing becomes milder and less frequent.

 Are there treatment options for pertussis?

-At home, use a cool mist humidifier to loosen mucus and soothe the cough.
+At home, use a cool mist humidifier may be used to loosen mucus and soothe the cough.
 Drink plenty of water and juice to help stay hydrated and eat small meals every few hours to help prevent vomiting.